TheLeaderDev/BackRoute/README.md

 > `mtu` → maximum packet size that can pass through this tunnel.
 Make sure it’s ≤ the physical interface MTU. <br>
 > `dontfragment` → prevents packets larger than MTU from being split; oversized packets will be dropped instead of fragmented.

+> ⚠️ BackRoute works best on `Ubuntu 22`.
+Other versions are not recommended.

 ## Installing the initial Prerequisites
 First of all, before anything else and before selecting your desired method, install the prerequisites on both servers using the command below.
 ```